rust-lang/rust-forge/src/compiler/prioritization/procedure.md

   - Notify @pnkfelix about not properly tagged stable/beta-nominated issues
   - Create the next meeting agenda using the weekly agenda template
 - [Prepare agenda content](#prepare-agenda-content)
-  - Add `T-compiler` and `libs-impl` to unlabelled T-compiler and libs-impl issues
+  - Add `T-compiler` and `T-libs-impl` to unlabelled T-compiler and T-libs-impl issues
   - Assign priority to unprioritized issues with "I-prioritize" label
   - Process MCPs/FCPs
 - [Generate Agenda](#generate-agenda)